rbowen/modrewrite_and_friends/regular_expressions.rst

 not, it will also tell you what each of the various backreferences will be set to.

-In TODO SCREENSHOT you can see what each of the various backreferences will be set to once the regular expression has been evaluated.
+In the SCREENSHOT you can see what each of the various backreferences will be set to once the regular expression has been evaluated.

+.. todo: Screen shot

 Visual Regexp
 `````````````